 - ▶ To cancel the setting, press the DISP/ESC button in Step 2. - Press the DISP/ESC button when setting the date (year, month, or day) or time (hours or minutes) to return to the previous screen. - ▶ Pressing the DISP/ESC button when setting the year for the date returns to the user mode menu.

 7-4-5 Setting the display language

 Sets the screen display language.
-The default setting for the Japan Ex model is [JAPANESE].
-The default setting for the ATEX/IECEx model is [ENGLISH].
+The default setting is [ENGLISH].

 The following languages are available: